statguy/SpaceTimeModels/README.md

 ### Likelihood

+The models support various types of response data such as continuous (Gaussian), binary (binomial) and count (Poisson).
-Likelihood is specified with
+The response data type is specified with
 ```
 model$setLikelihood("x")
 ```
-where `x` is the likelihood.
-Please refer to the [R-INLA documentation](http://www.r-inla.org/models/likelihoods) for the supported likelihoods.
+where `x` is the selected likelihood.
+Please refer to the [R-INLA documentation](http://www.r-inla.org/models/likelihoods) for all supported likelihoods.
-When using count data likelihoods such as binomial and Poisson, the offset term is supplied for the `addObservationStack` method via the `offset` argument.
+When using count data likelihoods such as binomial and Poisson, the offset term is supplied for the stack methods method via the `offset` argument.
 Otherwise the offset is assumed to equal to 1.
 See the section Data stacks.

+TODO: offset argument for discrete models etc.

 ### Estimation

-Once the model is specified, estimation is started with the `estimate()` method.
+Once the data and the model are specified, estimation is started with the `estimate()` method.
 Argument `verbose=TRUE` is recommended to be supplied to follow progress of the estimation.
-Note that spatio-temporal models may take considerable amount of time and memory to be estimated.
+Note that the spatio-temporal models may take considerable amount of time and memory to be estimated.

 ### Extracting results